AdamBretsch/ECE497/hw04/ReadMe.md

 # etch_display has full functionality with buttons, LEDMatrix, TMP101 sensors, and now encoders.
 # Instructions on how to play are shown at startup.

+# memstack_gpio.jpg is a visual representation of the memory and GPIO ports of the BeagleBone Blue